What is the Seed Library?

-- Browse our inventory of open-pollinated and heirloom seeds
+1. Browse our inventory of open-pollinated and heirloom seeds.

-- Select the seeds you want to grow (no more than you need)
+2. Select the seeds you want to grow (no more than you need).

-- Once you are notified that your seeds are ready, pick them up outside of the Library in the University Mall.
-Pickup hours are Wednesday 2-6; Thursday and Friday 11-3
+4. Once you are notified that your seeds are ready, pick them up outside of the Library.
+Pickup hours are Wednesday from 2-6, Thursday and Friday 11-3.

 Why Grow Food?

 Growing our own food helps decrease our dependence on large-scale agriculture and food systems and increase our access to delicious, healthy, and diverse foods (read more here).
 Most importantly, it feels great to be outside in the garden with the birds and bees and plants and soil and sun.
 Imagine the magic of eating a vegetable that you grew, after many months, from a tiny seed you “borrowed” from your community here at the Seed Library.